Individualize the Bash

 Search your bash-history

 If you want to look for already used commands you can easily do so by hitting ctrl+R and start typing the command.
 You will then get suggestions based on already used commands.
-If you like the search through the history chronologically you can use this snippet.
+If you like the search through the history chronologically you can use this snippet3.

 More ideas?